What are QTL/GWAS?

 information for aligning to the QTL maps (Acknowledgement are on each

 respective web pages).
-These data includes radiation hybrid (RH) maps, BAC clone
+These data include radiation hybrid (RH) maps, BAC clone

 finger printed contig (FPC) maps, SNP maps, consensus linkage maps, genome maps,